How to instal bearings in a scooter wheel

-Note: If you have a self-centered spacer, there is a risk of damaging the bearings when removing them.
+Note: If you have a self-centred spacer, there is a risk of damaging the bearings when removing them.

-In our video we are using a spacer without flange (not self-centered).
-This makes it easier to remove the bearing and minimizes the damage to it.
+In our video we are using a spacer without flange (not self-centred).
+This makes it easier to remove the bearing and minimises the damage to it.

 Read our guide Buying bearings to learn about everything you need to know about bearings.